Partakithware/ChaosChat/README.md

 The new key replaces the old one, the hex tag updates, and the buffer resets.
 Because **TCP guarantees ordered, lossless delivery**, A's transmit ratchet and B's receive ratchet are fed identical data — they evolve to the same state at the same moment, with zero synchronisation messages.

-> At the current stream rate of ~17 KB/s, the ratchet evolves approximately **once per second** — the AES-256 key and the 64-char stream tag rotate roughly every second.
+> At the current stream rate, the ratchet evolves approximately **once per second** — the AES-256 key and the 64-char stream tag rotate roughly every second.

 ---

 ### The ChaCha20 Noise Stream

-The send thread runs continuously for the lifetime of the connection, firing every **30 milliseconds**.
+The send thread runs continuously for the lifetime of the connection, firing approximately every **30 milliseconds** with deliberate timing jitter.

 ```c
 // One-time setup before the loop: